nvisycom/studio/packages/config/README.md

 ## Overview

 Shared configuration package for the nvisy.com monorepo.
-Provides constants, utilities, and type-safe configuration exports for use across all workspace packages.
+Provides constants, utilities, and type-safe configuration exports for use across all workspace packages (landing, webapp).

 ## Tech Stack